twisted/pydoctor/CONTRIBUTING.rst

 - Spread a word about the project to your colleagues, friends, blogs or any other channels
 - Any other things you could imagine

 Any contribution would be of great help and I will highly appreciate it!
-If you have any questions, please create a new issue, or contact me via buggygm@gmail.com
+If you have any questions, please create a new issue.

 Releasing a new package
 -----------------------